MadKudu/developers/source/index.html.md

 ## Obtain Predictions for a Stored Model
 To obtain predictions of a stored model for a specific domain, send us the "id", "domain" and "type" parameters in the request body.
 The default response will only show confidence.
 However, you can choose to see both confidence and score by adding "show_scores" parameter in the request body.

-> The API response will look like this:
+> The API response will look like this if there is a match on all topics:

 ```json
 {